vwkd/code-system/src/languages/rust/data type/string.md

 ## Introduction

-- list of UTF-8 encoded bytes, variable width encoding, character is 1-4 bytes long
+- list of UTF-8 encoded bytes, variable-width encoding, character is 1-4 bytes long
 - more complicated, but more correct
 - can not be indexed, because one byte could be part of a multi-byte character
 - beware: `.chars()` gets scalar values, not grapheme clusters, one grapheme cluster might have multiple scalar values, can use external `unicode-segmentation` crate